steffenskov/Dapper.DDD.Repository/README.md

 This is an extension library for the Dapper ORM, giving you simple-to-use repositories for all your database access code.
 It uses a Fluent syntax for configuring your repositories through the built-in Dependency Injection in .Net.

 Also it's inspired by [Domain-Driven Design](https://en.wikipedia.org/wiki/Domain-driven_design) and as such uses the word `Aggregate` rather than `Entity` as well as the term `ValueObject`.
-It also allows you to configure everything strictly outside your `Domain` layer, in order to keep the domain free from information about how your persistance works.
-This makes it easier to replace the persistance, should you ever want to do that.
+It also allows you to configure everything strictly outside your `Domain` layer, in order to keep the domain free from information about how your persistence works.
+This makes it easier to replace the persistence, should you ever want to do that.

 # Features
 - FAST: When benchmarked against raw Dapper the CPU time difference is neglible.
 Feel free to run the benchmark project to see the numbers.